 - Adding a camera to an existing network, if you are within about 150 km (100 miles) from existing CAMS cameras.
 Contact your local network coordinator.

 - Starting a new network, if you have another person at 40-150 km distance to triangulate with.
 Contact Dr. Peter Jenniskens.

 Parts needed (Vendors listed below show the materials needed.
 Other vendors will sell the same materials, possibly less expensive):

-1. A dedicated (multicore) PC desktop or laptop running windows 7 or higher.
+1. Computer: A dedicated (multicore) PC desktop or laptop running windows 7 or higher.
 Best a quad-core i7 proessor with at least 1 Tbyte of hard disk storage.

 2. Video framegrabber: A framegrabber for analog video input.
 For running 1-2 cameras: EasyCAP 116 or related EasyCAP DC60.
 Make sure to purchase the EasyCap version compatible with your operating system (XP or Windows 7; 32-bit or 64-bit versions).
 The more expensive versions are best.
 For running 4-16 cameras: the Sensoray Model 812 8-channel framegrabber cards.

 7. Video cable: For each camera a 25ft (or sufficient length) video cable with BNC connectors, suitable for outdoor use, to go from camera to PC.

 Camera calibration: Run CameraMovies to create movie of series of captured files.
 Select one file for starfield calibration using FTP_Meteor_Cal program.
 Then run FTP_Reprocess for all FF files to obtain apparent meteor trajectories (creates file: FTP_Detectinfo.txt).